saduineveld/CSD_toolbox/README.md

 CSD_toolbox: A toolbox to solve Dynamic Stochastic General Equilibrium models using perturbation methods with Matlab.
 The toolbox is completely based on the CoRRAM-M toolkit (2018 version) developed by Professor Alfred Maussner.
 CSD is an acronym for Corram Simplified Design, and is written by Sijmen Duineveld.
-The toolbox also integrated the code written by Dana Galizia to solve limit cycle models.
+The toolbox can also solve limit cycle models, using the code written by Dana Galizia.

 For more details see the manual of CSD_v02.4.0, which is the latest release: https://github.com/saduineveld/CSD_toolbox/releases/download/v02.4.0.a/MANUAL_CSD_v02.4.0.pdf